Levels

 Advanced:

-You have completed a university course in Russian (though you may well be rusty!), or you have reached an equivalent level of fluency.
+You have completed a university course in Russian (though you may be rusty!), or you have reached an equivalent level of fluency.
 You are familiar with all the grammar structures but want to improve your oral fluency and develop your vocabulary through structured conversation.